PitchforkAssistant/devvit-flood-assistant/README.md

 ### 1.1.4

-- Simplifies the check that was used for avoiding double-actioning posts that were removed before we could action them.
-This was causing failures to remove posts in some cases.
+- Simplifies the check that was used for avoiding double-actioning posts that were removed by someone else (automod, bot, etc) before we could action them.
+This was causing Devvit metadata to be lost in some mysterious cases, resulting in the removal failing.

 ### 1.1.3